electronfriends/wemp/README.md

 ### Will the services be deleted if I uninstall Wemp?

 No. The services are installed separately from Wemp and are not deleted.

+### Why does the autostart option get reset after every update?

+This is due to Electron Forge and we have already opened an [issue](https://github.com/electron/forge/issues/3333) about this, but unfortunately there has been no response yet.

+### Can I use a particular version of a service?

+No. Wemp always uses the versions it has configured internally.
+But this is planned for the future.

 ## Thanks to